Arboricity: Algorithms

 Approximations to the arboricity of a graph can be computed faster.
-There are linear time 2-approximation algorithms, and a near-linear time algorithm with an additive error of 2.
+There are linear time 2-approximation algorithms.

 Related concepts

 The anarboricity of a graph is the maximum number of edge-disjoint nonacyclic subgraphs into which the edges of the graph can be partitioned.

 The star arboricity of a graph is the size of the minimum forest, each tree of which is a star (tree with at most one non-leaf node), into which the edges of the graph can be partitioned.
 If a tree is not a star itself, its star arboricity is two, as can be seen by partitioning the edges into two subsets at odd and even distances from the tree root respectively.
 Therefore, the star arboricity of any graph is at least equal to the arboricity, and at most equal to twice the arboricity.

 The linear arboricity of a graph is the minimum number of linear forests (a collection of paths) into which the edges of the graph can be partitioned.
 The linear arboricity of a graph is closely related to its maximum degree and its slope number.